lucasresck/lucasresck.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student at the University of Cambridge
+subtitle: PhD student at the University of Cambridge

 profile:
   align: right